QuickChick/QuickChick/README.md

   - `examples/ifc-basic`

 Running `make tests` in the top-level QuickChick folder will check and execute all of these.
+If successful, you should see "success" at the end.

 ### Top-level Commands